licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 The `Components` system allows users to add "component"s, which are very flexible in their use, but in general represent "pieces" of a simulation, which may couple together.
-Common uses for components include adding meshes (1D, 2D, or 3D), variables, physics (or other equations), and output.
-Components provide a higher level syntax that hides lower level MOOSE objects such as `Kernel`s, `BoundaryCondition`s, etc. While `Action`s can also be used to create a higher level syntax, components provide much more capability, due to the ability to interact between components.
-Also, components make a particular setup much easier than required using actions.
+Common uses for components include adding meshes (1D, 2D, or 3D), variables, equations, and output.
+Components provide a higher level syntax that hides lower level MOOSE objects such as `Kernel`s, `BoundaryCondition`s, etc. While `Action`s can also be used to create a higher level syntax, components provide much more convenience, particularly when multiple components interact.

 Usually components represent some physical component in a system such as a 1D pipe, a 2D wall/structure, or a 0D junction; however, they can also be abstract,